Article

 ---|---|

 Missouri employers can file and pay withheld SIT through the Missouri Department of Revenue's secure online portal.
-The required filing frequency varies:
+The filing frequency requirement depends on how much you withhold:

 Local income tax

-- Kansas City imposes a 1% earnings tax on residents and those who work in the city, which employers must withhold and remit to the Revenue Division, City of Kansas City, Missouri.
-The required filing frequency (monthly, quarterly, or annually) is usually assigned by the Kansas City Revenue Division upon employer registration.
+Kansas City imposes a 1% earnings tax on residents and those who work in the city, which employers must withhold and remit to the Revenue Division, City of Kansas City, Missouri.
+As of January 2025, employers must file forms quarterly using the electronic system or risk a penalty.
 Kansas City employers must also file an annual reconciliation return for the previous tax year by the last day of February.

 Social Security and Medicare (FICA) taxes

-FICA (Federal Insurance Contributions Act) payroll taxes include Social Security and Medicare contributions, which Missouri employers are required to withhold and remit.
+FICA payroll taxes include Social Security and Medicare contributions, which Missouri employers are required to withhold and remit.

 - Medicare Tax: Employees pay a Medicare tax of 1.45% on their full income